Faecie/Gilded-Rose-Kata-in-PHP/readme.md

-# The Gilded Rose Kata
+# The Gilded Rose Kata - Variance01

 ## Setup

 This repository includes the initial setup for this Kata, including the tests.
 It uses the phpunit.
-Review the tests, and you'll understand the basic syntax in less than a minute.

 Your job is to: